himanshu-setia/myKeystone/doc/source/http-api.rst

 - A "tenant" in v2.0 became a "project" in v3.
 - The authentication method (``password``) is explicitly identified.
-- Both the user name (``my-username``) and project name (``project-x``) are namespaced by an owning domain (where ``id`` = ``default``).
-The "default" domain exists by default in Keystone, and automatically owns the namespace exposed by Identity API v2.0.
-Alternatively, you may reference users and projects that exist outside the namespace of the default domain, which are thus inaccessible to the v2.0 API.
+- Both the user name (``my-username``) and project name (``project-x``) are namespaced by an owning account (where ``id`` = ``default``).
+The "default" account exists by default in Keystone, and automatically owns the namespace exposed by Identity API v2.0.
+Alternatively, you may reference users and projects that exist outside the namespace of the default account, which are thus inaccessible to the v2.0 API.
 - In v3, your token is returned to you in an ``X-Subject-Token`` header, instead of as part of the request body.
 You should still authenticate